Artist Residencies

 Dancer in Residence – Catherine Young

-Through The Welcoming Project, Catherine delivered a nine-week dance outreach programme to welcome new communities and in particular newly arrived Ukrainian refugees, in Tralee, Ballybunion and Dingle.
-Catherine met with participants three times a week with the classes providing a much-needed lifeline to these new communities to be active, social and integrate.
+Through The Welcoming Project, Catherine is delivering a dance outreach programme to welcome new communities, in particular Ukrainian refugees, in Ballybunion and Dingle.
+The classes will provide a much-needed lifeline to these new communities to be active, social and integrate.

 Large-scale Dance Performance